-Fatal crash claims life of Mississippi man in Washington parish
+Fatal crash claims life of Mississippi man in Washington Parish

 FRANKLINTON, La.
 (WGNO) — A car crash claimed the life of a Mississippi man on Wednesday, Sept.
 13.

-According to the Louisiana State Police, the crash happened around 8:00 p.m. on LA Hwy 10 near LA Hwy 25 in Washington Parish.
+According to Louisiana State Police, the crash happened around 8:00 p.m. on LA Highway 10 near LA Highway 25 in Washington Parish.

-Reports show that driver, Bobby Harriel, 44, was heading westbound on LA Hwy 10 when he lost control of his vehicle overturning into a small body of water.
+Reports show that driver, Bobby Harriel, 44, was heading westbound on LA Highway 10 when he lost control of his vehicle, overturning into a small body of water.

 The victim suffered severe injuries and was transported to a hospital where he later died.